Assistance for Library Users with Disabilities at Wells Library

 Printing is available for IU Bloomington students and faculty through their University accounts.
 More information, including information about printing allotments, is available via the Knowledge Base article, About Printing at IUB.
 IU students and faculty may print from the IU wireless network; instructions are available via the Knowledge Base article, How Do I Obtain and Use the IU Printer Finder Utility?

-Plotter printers are available in the Wells Library and the Indiana Memorial Union for printing larger items.
-For information, including sizing and current costs, see In the STCs, where can I print a large map or poster?
+Plotter printers are available in the Wells Library for printing larger items.
+For information, including sizing and current costs, see At IUB and IUPUI, where can I print oversized items?